Data-Science-for-Linguists-2023/Morpheme-Acquisition-Analysis/progress_report.md

  The majority of my progress thus far has been importing a new corpus, the [Vercelloti corpus](https://slabank.talkbank.org/access/English/Vercellotti.html) that is part of [SLABank](https://slabank.talkbank.org/).

  When the data was first imported, crucial learner metadata was missing, which was a major roadblock.
-However, the Vercelloti corpus is actually part of the larger [PELIC](https://github.com/ELI-Data-Mining-Group/PELIC-dataset), and I was able to use data from PELIC in order to map the relevant participant information needed for my analysis.
+However, the Vercelloti corpus is actually sourced from the larger [PELIC](https://github.com/ELI-Data-Mining-Group/PELIC-dataset), and I was able to use data from PELIC in order to map the relevant participant information needed for my analysis.

 Not much work was needed with the native speaker dataset, but I added additional columns to the dataframe that split the annotated tokens into the words themselves, the part-of-speech annotation, and the morpheme annotation for easier analysis down the line.